hyper-forge/brahma-react/README.md

 # Brahma-Firelight + React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and Brahma-Firelight (A Rust based high speed server writen on top of TOKIO)
+This template provides a minimal setup to get React working in Vite with HMR and Brahma-Firelight (A Rust based high speed server writen on top of TOKIO & HYPER)

 ## Get Started!!